Get what you want from your home

 There are few schools that offer comprehensive information or formal instruction on homebuilding, and there are none on the art of stewardship.
-As a result, building professionals who seem to know a lot, gained the information through curiosity and self study.
+As a result, building professionals who know a lot, most likely gained the information through curiosity and self study.
 And not a one of those professionals know it all.
 Meantime, the world races forward and takes building technology along with it.
 The information base literally grows daily and it is easy to fall behind.
 Until now, what’s been missing is a simple user guide for your home.

 The organization of this site

-Look here for answers to questions about your home like: How do I use it?
+Look here for practical answers to questions about your home like: How do I use it?
 How do I turn it on and off?
 How do I take care of it and why?
 And just as important, what not to do, and why?
 As a result we intend to keep you out of trouble

 Each Item will have some general history and a discussion of the critical operational information that is pertinent.
 Items will also have a recommended to-do list, and a checklist/schedule for any recurring maintenance tasks.